 The number varies, but most people have about 160 bursae throughout the body.
 Bursae are lined with special cells, called synovial cells, which secrete a fluid rich in collagen and proteins.
 This synovial fluid acts as a lubricant when parts of the body move.
 Inflammation of a bursa is referred to as bursitis.

-The most common causes of bursitis are repetitive motions (for example, repeated throwing of a ball), trauma (extensive kneeling), infection, and preexisting rheumatoid conditions.
+The three most common causes of bursitis are repetitive motions (for example, repeated throwing of a ball), trauma (extensive kneeling or hitting your knee on a table), infection, and preexisting rheumatoid conditions.

 Trauma causes inflammatory bursitis from repetitive injury or direct impact.